Altanastor/object-oriented-programming-in-R/chapters/05_Statistical_models.md

 function(object, ...)
 ```

 Which, quite frankly, isn't that useful.
-We can add to it, though, as for example the `lm` class does, so we can add a parameter, `newdata` to it.
+We can add to it, though, as the `lm` class does so we can add a parameter, `newdata` to it.
 From `newdata` we will construct a model matrix and make predictions for the data in this.
-If we just want point estimates for the new data, we can simply take the inner product of the mean weights and each row in the model matrix, so we can implement the `predict` function like this:
+If we just want point estimates for the new data, we can simply take the inner product of the mean weights and each row in the model matrix so we can implement the `predict` function like this:

 ```{r}
 predict.blm <- function(object, newdata, ...) {